 Sexual harassment is a common experience for women in the workplace.
-Female UN staff have been reporting sexual harassment and abuse by male staff for many years.
-170 Racial minority women, lesbian and transwomen, disabled women, and gender nonconforming people face higher rates of sexual harassment, and men can also be victims.
-171 Deloitte surveyed 30,363 UN personnel and the resulting 'Safe Space Survey Report' (2019) found that one in three reported experiencing at least one instance of sexual harassment in the last two years.
-172 Respondents who categorized themselves as female, transgender, gender nonconforming, and other reported the highest prevalence rates (41.4%, 51.9%, 50.6%, and 50.0%, respectively).
+Female UN staff have been reporting sexual harassment and abuse by male staff for many years.170 Racial minority women, lesbian and transwomen, disabled women, and gender nonconforming people face higher rates of sexual harassment, and men can also be victims.171 In 2019 Deloitte surveyed over 30,000 UN personnel and the resulting 'Safe Space Survey Report' found that one in three reported experiencing at least one instance of sexual harassment in the last two years.172 Respondents who categorized themselves as female, transgender, gender nonconforming, or other reported the highest prevalence rates (41.4%, 51.9%, 50.6%, and 50.0%, respectively).

-Sexual harassment comes in different forms: verbal (remarks about figure/appearance, sexual jokes, verbal sexual advances), non-verbal (staring and whistling), and physical (unsolicited physical contact).
-Researchers have found that organizations that are male-dominated, hierarchical, and where impunity reigns tend to have higher rates of sexual harassment, exploitation, and abuse.
-In contrast, studies show that when leaders take visible, consistent, and firm stands against sexual harassment and other forms of gender-based violence and discrimination-i.e., when they lead by example (see Skill 1) and communicate clearly and convincingly (See Skill 3)-it results in safer and more equal and inclusive environments.
+Sexual harassment comes in different forms: verbal (remarks about figure/appearance, sexual jokes, verbal sexual advances), non-verbal (staring and whistling), and physical (unsolicited physical contact).173 Researchers have found that organizations that are male-dominated, hierarchical, and where impunity reigns tend to have higher rates of sexual harassment, exploitation, and abuse.174 In contrast, studies show that when leaders take visible, consistent, and firm stands against sexual harassment and other forms of gender-based violence and discrimination-i.e., when they lead by example (see Skill 1) and communicate clearly and convincingly (See Skill 3)-it results in safer and more equal and inclusive environments.175

-An essential part of creating a gender equality workplace is to have routines and mechanisms in place to prevent and respond to sexual harassment and to make sure these policies are known to all staff.
-Lack of knowledge of these is pervasive.
-In one study, 75% of respondents either didn't know, or weren't certain whether there was an effective system in place to respond to sexual and abusive behaviour.
-Even where knowledge does exist, and harassment is reported, you will need to be vigilant regarding the risk of retaliation against the person making the complaint.
+An essential part of creating gender equality in the workplace is to have routines and mechanisms in place to prevent and respond to sexual harassment, and to make sure these policies are known to all staff.
+Lack of knowledge of such mechanisms is pervasive.
+In one study, 75% of respondents either didn't know, or weren't certain whether there was an effective system in place to respond to sexual and abusive behaviour.176 Even where knowledge does exist, and harassment is reported, you will need to be vigilant regarding the risk of retaliation against the person making the complaint.
 One study showed that in at least 75% of cases where sexual harassment is reported, retaliation took place.
-Retaliation can include demotion, being given less desirable tasks, being fired, or further harassment.
-177
+Retaliation can include demotion, being given less desirable tasks, being fired, or further harassment.177